 Find out how you can support HDR editing and playback in your macOS app, and how you can determine if a specific hardware configuration is eligible for HDR playback.
 We'll show you how to use AVMutableVideoComposition with the built-in compositor and easily edit HDR content, explain how you can use Core Image's built-in image filters to create your own AVMutableVideoComposition, and demonstrate how to create and use a custom compositor to enable HDR editing.

-Hello and welcome to WWDC.
-Hello everyone.
-My name is She Gao.
-Today I'm going to talk about HDR video editing and playback using AVFoundation.
+Hello, everyone.
+My name is Shu Gao.
+Today I'm going to talk about HDR video editing and play back using AVFoundation.

 AVComposition specifies the temporal alignment of the source tracks.

 AVVideoComposition specifies geometry transformation and blending of tracks at any given time point.

 We can use these two objects to construct an AVPlayerItem and create an AVPlayer from it to play back the editing effects.

 This is the preview pass of our workflow.

 We can also use AVComposition and AVVideoComposition to provide to an AVAssetExportSession which can write the editing results to a movie file.